emiliosmith/mdef_emilio2/docs/FabAcademy/07-week 7 FabAcademy.md

 ## Computer-Controlled Machining

-For this assignment we decided to use it for the Challenge, around the idea of our research of the master.
+For this assignment we decided to use it for the [Challenge II](https://emiliosmith.github.io/mdef_emilio2/FabAcademy/Micro%20Challenge%20II/), around the idea of our research of the MDEF.

 The general concept is to empower connections inside people of a neighborhood for make it more productive through compost.
 We try to engage with different organic waste producers in order to collect their waste and take it to a community garden for making compost there.